shokido/ML_model/README.md

 # ML_model
-Fortran source code of 1-D ocean mixed layer model Fortran compiler and NetCDF libary are required to execute this model.
+Fortran/Python source code of 1-D ocean mixed layer model with a turbulence closure model

+For Python version, you need to install numpy,scipy, and datetime to execute the model

 References